ReeCreate/instagram-polaroider/README.md

 Grabs a load of images from an Instagram feed and displays them nicely on the page.

-Uses some code borrowed from https://github.com/duplikey/instatake to actually grab the images.
+Uses some code derived from https://github.com/duplikey/instatake to actually grab the images.
 This project is also licensed under the MIT license.

 "Instagram" and "Polaroid" are registered trademarks of their respective owners.